maxDcb/OpenShiftGrapher/readme.md

+# OpenShiftGrapher New Home

+This repo is not active anymore.
+Here the is the new home of the actively maintained project [OpenShiftGrapher](https://github.com/AmadeusITGroup/OpenShiftGrapher).

 # OpenShift Enumeration

 This repository contains 2 scripts, EnumAbsentObject.py is used to detect absent service accounts that could represent a vulnerability and OpenShiftGrapher.py that is used to enumerate more largely the cluster.